Aleadinglight/Colab-Pytorch/readme.md

 5. [Recurrent Neural Network for Classification:](../master/RnnClassification.ipynb) Using RNN to classify.
 Note: When using embedding table, remember that the vocab_size of Embedding() must be bigger than the biggest element in the input tensor.

 &nbsp;&nbsp;&nbsp;&nbsp;<img src="../master/picture/rnnClassification.jpg" width="300">

+6. [Image style transfer using Convolutional Neural Networks:](https://github.com/Aleadinglight/Pytorch-VGG-19): Using VGG-19 to create a new image from an input image using style from another image.